ign-argentina/scripts-geoserver/README.md

   - Prepare scripts, data files and directories
   - Edit config file (`config.sh`)
   - Execute the scripts in this order:
-  	- `create-layers.sh` to add layers in Geoserver
+  	- `create-layers.sh` to add vector layers in Geoserver
+  	- `create-raster-layers.sh` to add raster layers in Geoserver
   	- `create-styles.sh` to add styles in Geoserver
   	- `set-styles.sh` to assign existing style to existing layer
   	- `create-layers-groups.sh` to add groups to Geoserver using layers and styles created